If you are traveling around southern Thailand, then you should make sure to plan at least 3 days in Krabi Town.

 It’s just about 9km from riverside and you should get there in less than half an hour.
 Yes, I would strongly recommend you to rent a motorbike (250 Baht a day in riverside), because you will also need it to get to the next highlight on this list.

-There is no entrance fee at the tiger temple, but if your girl wears a sexy short skirt then she will need to borrow a long skirt down at the entrance (20 Baht).
+There is no entrance fee at the tiger temple, but if your girl wears a sexy short skirt then she will need to rent a scarf down at the entrance (20 Baht).

 Yes, you read right: There are 1,237 steps leading up to the Tiger Temple on top of this massive limestone cliff.
 It is a little challenge, not only because it’s obviously very steep but also because it’s quite humid.
 Like you can see in my video (at the end of the guide) it was drizzling when I and my girlfriend walked up there last week – lucky us, so it was cooler.